 The friend zone does not exist.

 Now, I’m a girl and I rarely admit but, I have been guilty of many of these things.
 Some of the techniques I have perfected to the point of teaching others my ways.
 I now have a real relationship and frankly I am embarrassed of the game, so I’m blowing the lid right off this scam.
-Here are my real definitions to words that did not exist (or had completely different meanings) prior my generation.
+Here are my real definitions to words that did not exist (or had completely different meanings) prior to my generation.
+This is: Let’s Take Back – Real Relationships!

 Old meaning: To actually like a person; “I really like Sam and I think he likes me too!”